Painting Restoration – a snapshot of what’s involved

 What other types of damage do you commonly see?

 The paint also gradually loses its flexibility and becomes more brittle.
 At this point it can start to crack.
 Where an artist has used cheaper quality paints for their artwork, this can often lead to a greater level of cracking in the paint layer and sometimes to mould attack.
-The cause of the increased cracking and mould growth is the chalk filler that has been added to the paint.
+The culprit is the chalk filler that has been added to the paint.
 It replaces some of the pigment, making it cheaper to produce.

 Detail of oil painting on board with severe paint cracking and flaking